In this article you will read about:

 Contemporary with Jean Piaget (read Piaget’s theory of cognitive development), Russian psychologist Lev Vygostky distanced himself from the beliefs held by the Frenchman regarding cognitive development.

 Piaget describes development as an internal construction of the subject, born from the interactions with objects, whilst Lev Vygostky insists on the crucial role social interaction has in this developmental process.

 Vygotsky Vs. Piaget

-Cognitive Development is viewed by Vygotsky (buy his books from Amazon) like a socioconstruct which follows an opposite direction than the one Piaget thought of.
-The thesis of psychosocial genesis of the psychic functions lead to a radical restatement of an old dispute which refers to the relationships between development and learning.
+Cognitive Development is viewed by Vygotsky (buy his books from Amazon) as a socio-construct which follows an opposite direction than the one Piaget thought of.
+The thesis of the psychosocial genesis of the psychic functions leads to a radical restatement of an old dispute which refers to the relationships between development and learning.

 In the Piagetian view, learning capacities were dependable on the individual’s level of development – cognitive development conditions learning.
 Lev Vygotsky thinks differently.